Subgroup induction property for branch groups: Subgroup induction property for groups

-The subgroups of a torsion \GGS{} group $G$ can be classified into three broad classes, as the following lemma shows.

-\begin{lemma} Let $H\leq G$ be a subgroup.
-Then, either \begin{enumerate}[(I)] \item $H=G$, \item there exists $j_H\in \{0,1\}$ such that $HG'/G' = \gen{b^{j_H}} G'/G'$, \item there exists $j_H\in \{0,1,\dots, p-1\}$ such that $HG'/G'=\gen{ ab^{j_H}} G'/G'$. \end{enumerate} \end{lemma} \begin{proof} Since all maximal subgroups of $G$ are of finite index \cite{MR2197824}, the Frattini subgroup $\Phi(G)$ is equal to $\Phi_F(G)$, see the discussion before Lemma~\ref{Lemma:DerivedSubgroup}.
+Let us begin by fixing some notation.
+For the rest of this section, $p$ will denote an odd prime and $G$ will denote a torsion \GGS{} group with defining vector $\mathbf{e}=(e_0,\dots,e_{p-2})$ acting on the $p$-regular rooted tree $T$. \begin{notation} For any $g\in G$, we will denote by $\alpha_g$ and $\beta_g$ the unique elements of $\{0,1,\dots, p-1\}$ such that $g\equiv_{G'} a^{\alpha_g}b^{\beta_g}$.
+Note that the existence of such elements follows from point (\ref{item:Abelianization}) of Proposition~\ref{Prop:Derived}. \end{notation} The subgroups of a torsion \GGS{} group $G$ can be classified into three broad classes, as the following lemma shows. \begin{lemma} Let $H\leq G$ be a subgroup.
+Then, either \begin{enumerate}[(I)] \item $H=G$, \item there exists $j_H\in \{0,1\}$ such that $HG'/G' = \gen{b^{j_H}} G'/G'$, \item there exists $j_H\in \{0,1,\dots, p-1\}$ such that $HG'/G'=\gen{ ab^{j_H}} G'/G'$. \end{enumerate} \end{lemma} \begin{proof} Since all maximal subgroups of $G$ are of finite index~\cite{MR2197824}, the Frattini subgroup $\Phi(G)$ is equal to $\Phi_F(G)$, see the discussion before Lemma~\ref{Lemma:DerivedSubgroup}.
 On the other hand, since $G$ is a $p$-group, all its finite quotients are finite $p$-groups and hence nilpotent.
 Therefore, by Lemma~\ref{Lemma:DerivedSubgroup} the derived subgroup $G'$ is contained in $\Phi_F(G)=\Phi(G)$.
 This implies that $HG'$ is a proper subgroup of $G$ if and only if $H$ is proper.
 Therefore, $HG'/G'$ is a proper subgroup of $G/G'$ if and only if $H$ is a proper subgroup of $G$.
 As $G/G'$ is isomorphic to $C_p\times C_p$, its proper subgroups are all cyclic.
 Thus, either $H=G$, or $HG'/G'$ is a cyclic subgroup of $G/G'$.
-Cases II and III together cover all the possible cyclic subgroups of $G/G'$ and are mutually exclusive. \end{proof}

-In what follows, we will frequently need to study the first level stabiliser of a given subgroup.
-The following lemma gives us a convenient generating set for this stabiliser when the subgroup is of type~\ref{item:HNotInStab}.
+Cases II and III together cover all the possible cyclic subgroups of $G/G'$ and are mutually exclusive. \end{proof} In what follows, we will frequently need to study the first-level stabiliser of a given subgroup.
+The following lemma gives us a convenient generating set for this stabilizer when the subgroup is of type~\ref{item:HNotInStab}. \begin{lemma} Let $H\leq G$ be a subgroup of type~\ref{item:HNotInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}) generated by a set $S\subseteq H$.
+Then, for any $x\in S$ with $\alpha_x\ne 0$, the set